 Vector the crocodile and Charmy the Bee are two more entertaining characters in this team.
 Espio has a reserved demeanor, and although he has all of the characteristics of a hard-boiled detective, he is a nice archetype who compliments his more upbeat colleagues.

-Metal Sonic No. 5
+5. Metal Sonic

 The only honest response to Godzilla’s refusal to die is to construct a Mechagodzilla.
 This is one of the few monsters that Robotnik has created that is capable of posing a serious danger to Sonic and his friends.
 His abilities have been compared to Sonic’s, although he has never been able to beat him.
 Maybe it’s a case of irrational infatuation.